statechannels/statechannels/readme.md

 ### Packages

-This repository is split into packages which ~are~ will be published as independent node modules.
+This repository is split into packages, the first two of which are published as independent node modules.

 | Package                       |  Description                                  |
 | ----------------------------- |  -------------------------------------------- |